gwmatthews/Shirokuma-Cafe/README.md

 ### Recent changes

 I automated the process of adding file names to the `<audio>` tags by using javascript to add the src attribute to them which makes it much easier to produce a new episode.
-It's all written in markdown and then Rstudio uses pandoc behind the scenes to generate the html files and javascript fills out the appropriate details both adding a play button and pointing it to each audio file.
+It's all written in markdown with a tiny bit of html thrown in and then Rstudio uses pandoc behind the scenes to generate the html files and javascript fills out the appropriate details both adding a play button and pointing it to each audio file.